 Bread, Eggs, Milk, Squick: Personal descriptions of dwarfs string together happy and sad events with no distinction for either.
 To wit:

 Breaking and Bloodsucking: Vampires prey on your dwarves this way.
 When vampires go on "break" they will hunt for a sleeping dwarf to feed on.

 Cast of Snowflakes: Each dwarf has his/her own personality traits that influence how they respond to certain events and how they go about their day.
-DF2010 adds even more details, now including what each creature looks like.
+The 2010 release (0.31) added even more details, now including appearance and mannerisms.

-And in DF2012, each migrant that arrives to your fortress has a history, family, and possibly even previous kills!
+And in the 2012 release (0.34), each migrant that arrives to your fortress has a history, family, and possibly even previous kills!

 Cats Are Superior: Cats choose whether they have an owner, not vice versa.
 Cats are also the only creatures that can kill vermin for you and are vital to protecting your food stocks.

-Though if you're not careful, they can outbreed everything around them.
+Though if you're not careful, they can out breed everything around them.
 This is referred to as a catsplosion, and if allowed to continue can cause severe lag.
 And once it's started, culling them back down will make the cat's adopted dwarves very unhappy.
-Two favourite solutions are 1: to cage each kitten as it's born, then use it for meat, 2: to keep the breeding individuals in cages, eat the female kittens, and let the males roam about.
+Two favorite solutions are 1: to cage each kitten as it's born, then use it for meat, 2: to keep the breeding individuals in cages, eat the female kittens, and let the males roam about.

 Clock Punk: Dwarven technology tends toward this.
 You can build Turing-complete computers out of Dwarven clockwork.

 Children Are a Waste: Eating your meals and drinking your booze for 12 years without doing or learning anything useful.
 Leading to things like...